KrisDeCooman/hydroblox/docs/03-general-design-principles.md

 This limitation was not always easy and required a bit of creativity sometimes.
 For example, one of the functionalities is that we calculate how many tokens each consumer can claim during a subscription period while making sure that they don't claim more tokens than their "fair share", without updating this every time for every consumer individually when new tokens are minted.

 ### Economic value
-The blockchain solution we developed should make economic sense, keeping mind the Tokenomics as described in 02.
-HydroBlox Solution , but in general it should try to solve the 3 current problems we see with the current water management policy as stated in Analysis section.
+The blockchain solution we developed should make economic sense, also keeping mind the Tokenomics as described in 02.
+HydroBlox Solution , but in general it should try to solve the 3 current problems we see with the current water management policy as stated in 01.
+Problem statement.

 1. Our solution is decentralized and allows that minted tokens, which will depend on the amount of rain being captured in the reservoirs, gets divided in a fair way to subscribed consumers.
 Consumers can then use these tokens as they wish, no prohibitions required.